Rouseta/Rouseta/README.md

 - 👋 Hi, I’m @Rouseta, front-end developer Jr.
 - 👀 I’m interested in programming, writing, reading, dancing, travelling...need more space to tell everything:)
-- 🌱 I’m currently working as a front-end developing
+- 🌱 I’m currently working as a front-end developer
-- 💞️ I’m looking to collaborate as a front-end developer jr. In the not too distant future I would like to become a fullstack developer cause I love BACKEND!
+- 💞️ I’m looking to collaborate as a front-end developer.
+In the not too distant future I would like to become a fullstack developer cause I love BACKEND!
 - 📫 How to reach me https://www.linkedin.com/in/rosa-donoso-requena/